camelot-dev/camelot/docs/user/comparison.rst

 neural network for table detection plus structure recognition.
 A different shape from the rule-based tools above.

-* **When gmft wins.** Visually-complex tables where a human would agree "the cell boundaries are kinda fuzzy" — bank statements, forms, OCR'd scans.
-The vision model handles whitespace, merged cells, and even some skew.
-Works on scanned PDFs unchanged.
-* **When Camelot wins.** Predictable per-cell behaviour and per-extraction kwargs; no GPU / no half-gigabyte model download;
-  stable output for typesetter-generated tables (where the vision model is sometimes weirdly creative).
+* **When gmft wins.** A pure model-first workflow on visually-complex tables — bank statements, forms — where you want the neural network to drive the whole extraction.
+* **When Camelot wins.** Heuristic-first by default (predictable, CPU-only, no model weights) — and when you *do* want a model, Camelot's optional ``flavor='ml'`` runs the same Table Transformer family but fills cell **text from the PDF's own text layer** (or OCR for scans) instead of letting the model emit it, so it can't hallucinate or alter a value.
+Plus per-extraction kwargs and a per-table ``confidence`` score.
-* **Resource cost.** First call downloads a Table Transformer checkpoint (~400 MB); inference benefits from a GPU.
-Camelot runs on CPU with no model weights.
+* **Resource cost.** gmft always pulls a Table Transformer checkpoint (~hundreds of MB) and benefits from a GPU.
+Camelot's core needs neither; that cost applies only if you opt into ``camelot-py[ml]``.

 *Last verified: 2026-05-21 against gmft 0.4.x.*